AD4GD/pilot-2-gbif-iucn/readme.md

-###Enrichment of species with data from IUCN, GBIF and ancillary sources
+### Enrichment of species with data from IUCN, GBIF and ancillary sources

-The block of this tool are solving the task of extracting available data for potential sub(species) of interest from GBIF, IUCN and ancillary user-defined sources and enriching it with spatial raster datasets.
+This tool os solving the task of the extraction of available data for potential sub(species) of interest from GBIF, IUCN and ancillary user-defined sources and enrichment it with spatial raster datasets.

 #### Input data

 Input data are:
 1. List of scientific names of potential target sub(species) (another option of species list accessed through command-line is yet to be implemented)
-Mandatory: yes
+- Mandatory: yes
-Format: CSV/XLSX or command line string
+- Format: CSV/XLSX or command line string
 2. Ancillary lists for the potential target sub(species) (for example, national or regional Red Lists)
-Mandatory: no
+- Mandatory: no
-Format: CSV/XLSX
+- Format: CSV/XLSX
 3. Spatial raster dataset, describing (semi-)natural features of the area of interest (for example, land-use/land cover, water index, temperature regime etc.)
-Mandatory: no
+- Mandatory: no
-Format: GeoTIFF
+- Format: GeoTIFF

 #### Output data

 Output data are to be fetched in two ways:
 1. Tabular data with all data available from GBIF, IUCN and ancillary sources
-Mandatory: yes
+- Mandatory: yes
-Format: CSV
+- Format: CSV
 2. Occurrence datacube from GBIF fetched for filtered or all species, converted into raster dataset regridded by the input raster file (specified by user and might represent bioclimatic variables of the study area or land-use/land-cover for the further spatial analysis)
-Mandatory: no
+- Mandatory: no
-Format: GeoTIFF with at least two bands (input raster dataset and gridded snapshots of species occurrence count)
+- Format: GeoTIFF with at least two bands (input raster dataset and gridded snapshots of species occurrence count)

 #### Workflow description